bdoherty/actual-budget-template/README.md

 npm i --prefix ./ bdoherty/actual-budget-template
 ```

 You should then be able to run `actual-budget-template` from command prompt / Terminal from this folder.
+If you want to upgrade the utility to the latest version, just run the above command from the same folder.

 # Buy Me A Coffee! :coffee: